silv4b/estoque-quasar-supabase/README.md

 and add it to your project's `public` folder as netlify will automatically recognize it.

+# Electron

-### Start the app in development mode fot windows/linux
+## Start the app in development mode fot windows/linux

 ```bash
 quasar dev -m electron